filippotoso/models-generator/README.md

 - configure the generator
 - run the generator
 - customize the models in the App namespace
+- customize the factories in the database/factories folder

 Then, every time you create and run a new migration, you should execute the generator again to keep the models in sync with the database.
+In this case, beware that the changes you made to your factories could be overwritten if you specified the wrong overwrite option (all or factories).

 You must also follow Laravel's guidelines about tables and columns names otherwise the generator will not be able to identify the existing relationships.